Quemuel-Nassor/DotnetCoreDirectoriesFilesUtility/README.md

 }
 ```

-<p>After downloading and installing the package, you need to register the service to use it in your application, it is mandatory to add at least one directory in the mapping settings, in case of mapping subdirectories the name of the parent directory must always precede the name of the child directory as example to follow:</p>
+After downloading and installing the package, you need to register the service to use it in your application, it is mandatory to add at least one directory in the mapping settings, in case of mapping subdirectories the name of the parent directory must always precede the name of the child directory as example to follow:

 ```c#
 public void ConfigureServices(IServiceCollection services)